tassiluca/direct-style-experiments/docs/content/docs/03-channels.md

       catch case _: NoSuchElementException => ()
 ```

-Now, also in Scala with Gears is possible to write:
+Now, thanks to this extension, also in Scala Gears is possible to write:

 ```scala
 val channel = TerminableChannel.ofUnbounded[Int]